Foreman overview and concepts

 With Foreman, you can provision hosts on various compute resources with many provisioning methods from a unified interface.

-With Foreman, you can provision hosts by using multiple methods.
+With Foreman, you can provision hosts by using the following methods.

 Foreman provisions bare-metal hosts primarily by using PXE boot and MAC address identification.
 When provisioning bare-metal hosts with Foreman, you can do the following: